LucasInvernizzi/LucasInvernizzi.github.io/content/authors/admin/_index.md

 ## About Me

-Lucas Invernizzi is a PhD student in Evolutionnary Biology at the Université Claude Bernard Lyon 1 within the Biologie et Biométrie Evolutive lab.
-His research interests include evolutionary demography, sex allocation theory and senescence.
+I'm a PhD student in Evolutionnary Biology at the Université Claude Bernard Lyon 1 within the Biologie et Biométrie Evolutive lab.
+My research interests include evolutionary demography, sex allocation theory and senescence.